 The accompanying financial statements have been prepared, based on the SML and in conformity with the current accounting criteria established by the Commission for Brokerage Firms in Mexico at the date of the balance sheet.
-The Commission is responsible for the inspection and supervision of Brokerage Firms and for reviewing their financial information.
+The Commission is responsible for the inspection and supervision of Brokerage Firms, as well as reviewing their financial information.

-According to the accounting criteria, the Commission shall issue particular rules for specialized transactions and in the absence of an specific accounting criterion of the Commission for brokerage companies first and then for credit institutions, and in a wider context the Mexican Financial Reporting Standards (MFRS), issued by Mexican Board of Financial Reporting Standards (Consejo Mexicano de Normas de Información Financiera, A. C. or CINIF), the suppletory process as established by MFRS A-8 shall be applicable, and only when the International Financial Reporting Standards (IFRS) referred to by MFRS A-8 do not resolve the accounting treatment, the suppletory application of an accounting standard pertaining to other regulatory framework may be opted for, providing all the requirements set out by the MFRS are met by that standard, with the requirements of criterion A-4 of the Commission.
-The suppletory application shall be in the following order: U.S. Generally Accepted Accounting Principles (US GAAP), and then any other formal and recognized accounting standard, provided they do not contravene the accounting criteria of the Commission.
+The accounting criteria provide that in the absence of an specific accounting criterion of the Commission for Brokerage Firms in Mexico first and then for credit institutions, and in a wider context the Mexican Financial Reporting Standards (MFRS), issued by Mexican Board of Financial Reporting Standards (Consejo Mexicano de Normas de Información Financiera, A. C. or CINIF), the suppletory process as established by MFRS A-8 shall be applicable, and only when the International Financial Reporting Standards (IFRS) referred to by MFRS A-8 do not resolve the accounting treatment, the suppletory application of an accounting standard pertaining to other regulatory framework may be opted for, providing all the requirements set out by the MFRS are met by that standard, with the requirements of criterion A-4 of the Commission.
+The suppletory application shall be in the following order: U.S. Generally Accepted Accounting Principles (US GAAP), and later any other formal and recognized accounting standard, provided they do not contravene the accounting criteria of the Commission.